 Exact terms of the award may vary by country.

 What are the requirements of the Fellowship?

 Harkness Fellows are expected to disseminate the results of their research.
 Products may include a peer-reviewed journal article or report for a high-level policy audience, as well as issue or data briefs, op-eds, blogs, or audio/video recordings.
 Depending on the nature of the research, we also encourage other products more relevant to frontline delivery system innovation.

 Can I bring my family?

 Yes.
 The fellowship year is an adventure for partners and children as well.
-As described above, an additional family supplement is provided to fellows accompanied by a partner and/or children under age 18.
+As described above, an additional family supplement is provided to Fellows accompanied by a partner and/or children under age 18.
 We know that the idea of relocating your family may be daunting at first, but former Harkness Fellows are happy to provide guidance on the experience, including deciding where to live, enrolling children in school, and other considerations of coming to the U.S. as a family.

 What kind of visa will I need?

 Harkness Fellows enter the United States on a J-1 (Exchange Visitor–Research Scholar) visa.
 The Commonwealth Fund provides all newly selected Fellows with the documentation necessary to apply for visas for themselves and their family members at the U.S. Embassy in their home country.
 Accompanying spouse and dependents are eligible for J2 dependent visas.
 For more information go to https://j1visa.state.gov/programs/research-scholar.